-TriMas Aerospace serves both OE and aftermarket customers on a wide variety of platforms.
-Given the focused nature of many of our products, TriMas Aerospace relies upon a global sales force that is knowledgeable of both OE customers and the established network of independent distributors.
+TriMas Aerospace serves both OEM and aftermarket customers on a wide variety of platforms.
+Given the focused nature of many of our products, TriMas Aerospace relies upon a global sales force that is knowledgeable of both OEM customers and the established network of independent distributors.
 Although the markets for fasteners and complex machine components are highly competitive, we provide products and services primarily for specialized markets, and compete principally on technology, quality and service.
 TriMas Aerospace works directly with aircraft manufacturers to develop and test new products and improve existing products.
-TriMas Aerospace's primary customers include OEMs such as Airbus, Boeing, Bombardier and Embraer; supply chain distributors such as Adept Fasteners, KLX, Inc., Peerless Aerospace Fasteners and Wesco Aircraft Hardware; tier one suppliers such as Hamilton Sunstrand (United Technologies Corp.), Parker-Hannifin, and Spirit Aero Systems; and the United States government.
+TriMas Aerospace's primary customers include OEMs, supply chain distributors, tier one suppliers and the United States government.